Gotham Chopra: Religion of Sports

 Religion of Sports, a sports-focused media company, was founded in 2016 by Chopra, Michael Strahan, and Tom Brady.
 Chopra created, directed, produced, and narrated the docuseries Religion of Sports, which examines the profound influence sports can have on societies and cultures beyond entertainment value.
 The show's third series aired in 2018.

 Religion of Sports' Why We Fight, an eight-part docuseries about opioid addiction in sports starring Zachary Wohlman, received a Sports Emmy nomination in 2018 in Outstanding Serialized Sports Documentary.
 This was Chopra's first Sports Emmy nomination.
 Also in 2018, Tom vs Time, a docuseries about Tom Brady's off-season training.
 The series aired on Facebook Watch.
 It won a Sports Emmy for Outstanding Serialized Sports Documentary in 2019.
 The same year, Shut Up and Dribble was nominated for Outstanding Open/Tease and Outstanding Sports Promotional Announcement at the Sports Emmys.
 The three-part docuseries, which aired on Showtime, was inspired by Fox News host Laura Ingraham's February 2017 comment that LeBron James and Kevin Durant should stay out of politics and "shut up and dribble".
 The series, produced by LeBron James and directed by Chopra, shows "attempts by NBA players to bring about social change and speak up politically" throughout the years.
 The first season of Greatness Code, which highlights defining moments in athletes' careers, aired in July 2020; the second season aired in May 2022.
 The ESPN+ series Man in the Arena: Tom Brady, which focuses on Tom Brady's career, was nominated for two Sports Emmys.

 Chopra is also involved with several podcasts for Religion of Sports, including as the host for Man in the Arena: Tom Brady and Why Sports Matter (with Tom Brady and Michael Strahan).
 He produces Crushed, a podcast about steroids in baseball, in collaboration with PRX.

 Personal life

-Chopra married doctor Candice Chen c.
-1993; the couple have a son, Krishnan.
+Chopra married Candice Chen c.
+1993; the couple have a son.
 As of 2022, Chopra is based in Los Angeles.